PUMPS TO SUIT ALL YOUR NEEDS

 ii.
 Electric pumps

 Generator pumps are portable, easy to use, and come in various sizes according to the pump’s power.
 They require regular servicing for optimal performance, and are prone mechanical damage.

 These are small inexpensive pumps powered by an AC electric current to pump low water volumes.
 Booster pumps are used to irrigate small fields or for domestic water use.
 It is placed on the surface.

 It is an easy pump to install, operate and service.
 They are portable and require low voltage to operate.
 The disadvantage is that farmers in off-grid locations cannot use them.

 In these areas, a solar or generator version will be used because sunlight and fuel are easily available and accessible.

-Generator pumps are the most common pumps used in Kenya by large, medium and small holder farmers.
+Generator pumps are the most common pumps used in Kenya by large, medium, and smallholder farmers.
 This is because they are easy to move about, are inexpensive and common in many outlets.
-Easy availability of fuel all over the country makes it convenient to use them.
+The easy availability of fuel all over the country makes it convenient to use them.
 It is simple to operate and service for any farmer.
 They are surface pumps further categorised as;

 - Diesel pumps

 i.
 Low pressure, high water volume